-- Re-read the 2010 Commission Guidance Regarding Disclosure Related to Climate Change and consider whether revised or enhanced disclosure is required - Evaluate disclosure controls and procedures with respect to climate change
+Re-read the 2010 Commission Guidance Regarding Disclosure Related to Climate Change and consider whether revised or enhanced disclosure is required

 SEC Enforcement

 - Climate and ESG Task Force - "The initial focus will be to identify any material gaps or misstatements in issuers' disclosure of climate risks under existing rules." - Cyber Unit - "The Cyber Unit will focus the Enforcement Division's substantial cyber-related expertise on targeting cyber-related misconduct..."